On Ireland’s beautiful west coast, good things begin at the ends of the earth.

 - Ferry to Inisheer, the smallest of the Aran Islands, to spend a day strolling a stunning coast rich in old Gaelic culture.

-- Stay two nights in the fishing village of Doolin, center of Ireland’s trad (traditional) music scene and home to some of its most authentic pubs.
+- Stay three nights in the fishing village of Doolin, center of Ireland’s trad (traditional) music scene and home to some of its most authentic pubs.

-- Indulge in the luxuries and gourmet cuisine of properties steeped in character, from an 18th-century seaside estate to an 18th-century manor house.
+- Indulge in the luxuries and gourmet cuisine of properties steeped in character, from a boutique-style, eco-award-winning hotel to an 18th-century manor house.

 Ireland’s first and only carbon-neutral hotel, the boutique-style Hotel Doolin boasts just 17 deluxe rooms.
 This welcoming property, located in the sleepy fishing village of Doolin and surrounded by The Burren, has won numerous eco-awards.
 Its dining venues—Glas Restaurant, Fitzpatrick’s Bar, and the Stonewall Café & Pizzeria—prepare “Doolin on a Plate,” modern cuisine using sustainable, local meats, fish and vegetables and herbs from their own garden.
 Each air-conditioned room features WiFi and has been designed with the natural world in mind, from its wood accents and floral patterns to its natural materials and fabrics.